Table of Contents

 A veteran's resources are defined as the sum of the veteran and their spouse’s income and assets (liquid and fixed) minus any allowances, such as medical bills.
 Veterans who have resources in excess of the limit are evaluated on a case-by-case basis to determine their need.

-A very general rule of thumb is veterans can have up to $80,000 in resources or up to $32,000 in annual income.
-Married veterans can deduct $100,000 from their total resources as “spousal resource protection”.
+A very general rule of thumb is veterans can have up to $80,000 in resources or nearly $33,000 in annual income.
+Married veterans can deduct $123,600 from their total resources as “spousal resource protection”.
 However, there are many exceptions and these amounts change based on the veteran's county of residence.
 Veterans with resources beyond the maximum allowable amount mentioned here should consult directly with the VA or a veterans' benefits consultant to determine if they are eligible.

-Veterans are required to have 24 months of continuous active duty military service and a discharge status other than Bad Conduct or Dishonorable to be eligible for VA Health Care (and therefore VA Respite Care).
+Veterans who enlisted in military service after the date of September 7, 1980 or became active duty after the date of October 16, 1981 are required to have 24 months of continuous active duty military service.
+In addition, they must have discharge status other than Bad Conduct or Dishonorable to be eligible for VA Health Care (and therefore VA Respite Care).
 There are exceptions to the 24-month rule for:

-A veteran's geographic location does not impact eligibility directly but the maximum allowable amount of resources changes depending on the county in which the veteran resides.
+A veteran's geographic location does not impact eligibility directly, but the maximum allowable amount of resources changes depending on the county in which the veteran resides.
+In addition respite care must be available in the area in which one lives.

 Veterans must be living at home and have a primary caregiver in that environment.
 Those who reside in a VA medical center or community living center are already receiving care and therefore are not eligible for respite care.

 VA respite care is provided up to 30 days a year.
-A day is defined by a maximum of 6 hours when the respite care is provided at home, but a day is 24 hours when the respite is provided in a veteran’s community living center.
+A day is defined by a maximum of 6 hours when the respite care is provided at home, but a day is 24 hours when the respite is provided in a veteran’s community living center (also known as a VA nursing homes).
 The VA may offer an extension to the 30-day rule in the case where the primary caregiver to the veteran passes away.
 Respite care can be provided in a combination of settings.
 For example, a family may choose to split the days between in-home respite and care at a community living center.

 Families do not receive a cash payout for respite care.
 They will either receive a caregiver directly or a voucher to receive respite care.
 Provided there are not waiting lists to receive VA respite care, appointments can typically be scheduled a few weeks in advance.

-To apply for VA respite care, one should contact their local VA administrator or one can learn more about the program here.
+To apply for VA respite care, one should contact their local VA administrator and fill out VA Form 10-10EC (application for Extended Care Benefits.
+One can learn more about the program here.
 Alternatively, one can call the Health Benefits Service Center at 877-222-8387.